 Okay, then – what brought us here?
 In my mind, it’s all fairly logical: Microsoft is just (somewhat) gently pushing organizations away from using the oldest tech they’re offering.

-Personally, it’s easy for me to see why Microsoft is pushing their customers away from Classic SharePoint.
+Personally, it’s easy for me to see why Microsoft is pushing its customers away from Classic SharePoint.
 With Modern – or rather, Current SharePoint – Microsoft has been able to get rid of some of the baggage they had with all of the legacy code hanging around since the 90s.

 However, I’m rather surprised by the order of the deprecations!
 Since Microsoft’s biggest griefs (to my mind) have been with Publishing Infrastructure, I would’ve expected the deprecations to start there.
 But no – they’re actually taking away simple, non-publishing tools and channels instead!

 However – let’s take a step back.
-What is Microsoft saying about the change.
+What is Microsoft saying about the change?
 The below is copypasted from Office 365 Admin Message Center: